A Formal Comparison Between Chain of Thought and Latent Thought: Deferred Proofs for Section

 \subsection{Precision Modeling}

-Following the definition of finite precision in \cite{li2024chain}, we focus here, for simplicity, on signed floating-point numbers without exponents. \begin{definition}[Floating-point Representation, cf.~\citep{li2024chain}] Consider floating-point numbers with a mantissa part of $s$ bits and a sign bit of 1, totaling $(s+1)$ bits.
+We focus on signed floating-point numbers, following \cite{li2024chain}, but omit exponents for simplicity. \begin{definition}[Floating-point Representation, cf.~\citep{li2024chain}] Consider floating-point numbers with a mantissa part of $s$ bits and a sign bit of 1, totaling $(s+1)$ bits.
 We denote the set of such floating-point numbers by $\mathbb{F}_{s}$, and define \( B_{s} \triangleq \max \mathbb{F}_{s}. \) \end{definition} \begin{definition}[Correct Rounding, cf.~\citep{li2024chain}] For any $x \in \mathbb{R}$ and any closed subset $\mathbb{F} \subset \mathbb{R}$ containing $0$, we define the \emph{correct rounding} $\operatorname{round}(x, \mathbb{F})$ as the number in $\mathbb{F}$ closest to $x$.
 In particular, rounding to a floating-point number with mantissa part $s$ bits is denoted by $[\cdot]_{s}$.
 Rounding applied to vectors is to be operated coordinate-wise. \end{definition}

 They also define primitive arithmetic under finite precision by applying rounding after each basic operation.
 In particular, for multi-operand operations, rounding is applied after each binary operation.
 Finite-precision summation over more than two numbers is thus defined as follows. \begin{definition}[Summation with Iterative Rounding~\citep{li2024chain}] For any \(s,n\in\mathbb{N}^+\) and vector \(\vx\in\mathbb{R}^n\), define the \emph{summation with iterative rounding to \(s\)-bit precision}